NadineMohammed/ROS-Masterclass/Session__02/turtlebot_controller/turtlebot_controller/README.md

 moves or rotates according to the key pressed, matching the linear and angular values printed in both Terminal 2 and Terminal 3 at the same time.

-## Demo

-[Insert here: a link to a screen recording, or a written description of a session showing the robot responding to W/A/S/D keyboard input in Gazebo, with both terminal outputs visible alongside the simulation window.]

 ## Architecture Notes